 Women with the condition often experience severe pain, particularly in the abdomen, pelvic area and back, along with heavy periods and menstrual cramps.
 Pain can be especially severe during intercourse or during bowel movements or urination.

-Excessive fatigue, nausea and vomiting, diarrhea, and constipation are also common, particularly during a woman’s period.
+Excessive fatigue, bloating, nausea and vomiting, diarrhea, and constipation are also common, particularly during a woman’s period.

 Because endometriosis can cause scarring and damage to the fallopian tubes and pelvic walls, it can also lead to infertility.

-In addition, because endometriosis irritates the tissue outside the uterus, scar tissue can form, causing tissue and organs to stick together.
-This type of growth is called an adhesion, and it can lead to intense pelvic pain.
+In addition, because endometriosis irritates the tissue outside the uterus, scar tissue can form, causing tissue and organs to stick together or even cause blockages between structures.
+This type of growth is called an adhesion, and it can lead to intense pelvic or abdominal pain, anatomy distortion, and infertility

-3. Any girl or woman who gets a period can get endometriosis.
+3. Any female who gets a period can get endometriosis.

 But the condition is most common among women in their 30s and 40s.